 Santiago and I did not get off to the best of starts.
-But it has grown on me, so much so that I have extended my stay here.
-Twice.
+But it has grown on me, so much so that I have just extended my stay here for the second time.

 I got the bus from Mendoza.
 It’s billed as a 7 hour journey, although it often takes longer because the buses get backed up at the border.

 We didn’t do too badly at the border.
 We all trooped off the bus and into the passport control office; one queue to be stamped out of Argentina and then another queue to be stamped into Chile.